Kunalbhaipatel/Shaker-Optimization-ZIP/README.md

-# Shaker Dashboard with Auto Merge + Sensor-Based Metrics
+# Shaker Dashboard with Smart Column Detection

-Features:
+This version includes:
-- Upload ZIP of shaker CSVs
+- Auto-detection of timestamp and load columns
-- Automatically detect and merge all shaker files
-- Calculate depth drilled, screen utilization, shaker load
-- Anomaly detection, interactive charting, efficiency pie
+- Fallback protection to avoid crashes
+- Full merged shaker CSV analysis from ZIP